jaytoday/perplexity-clone/README.md

-# Welcome to the Dexa coding interview

-## Post-Exercise Notes
+# Simple Perplexity Clone

-### Overview of the Current Implementation
+## Overview of the Current Implementation

 1. **User Initiates Search**:
    - The user enters a query into the search interface and starts the search operation.